-Name - There is no Steamboat in Steamboat Springs.
-The town got it’s name from the "chug chug" sound that the hot springs made.
+While it may seem surprising, there is no actual steamboat in Steamboat Springs.
+The town instead received its name from the "chug chug" sound that the hot springs made.

-Location - Located in NW Colorado, 160 miles NW of Denver and is an easy 3 hour drive from the Denver Airport.
+Located in NW Colorado, 160 miles NW of Denver.
+To get to Steamboat Springs, it is an easy 3-hour drive from the Denver Airport.

-Airports - Hayden, airport code (HDN) 35 minutes from downtown.
-Direct flights can be found on American, Continental, Delta, Frontier and United Airlines.
+Hayden, airport code (HDN) 35 minutes from downtown.
+Direct flights can be found on American, Continental, Delta, Frontier, and United Airlines.
 Bob Adams airport (SBS) for private jet charter flights and air charter service.

 - Routt County, 23,509